Daniel-Nikpayuk/nik/README.md

 + context
 + semiotic
 + media
-+ meta

 As for object disorientation: efficient vs safe classes, the efficient reusable but unsafe classes are organized into the *context* and *semiotic* folders.
 The safe general user-friendly classes are in the *media* folder.
-As the "reusability" of code is largely implemented with template meta-programming, there is a special folder *meta* which holds specifically template metacode, which is more along the lines of overhead and configurations than anything else.

 From the interpretation of a technology space, we narrow our scope to a *computability space*, which means we interpret general contexts as memory or data.
 As C++ privilges classes, you might be tempted to think abstract classes would fill